 What is Quantum Computing and How Does a Quantum Computer Work

 When I first heard the term quantum computing, I was amused.
 What is quantum computing?
 What can it do, really?
 These were some of the questions flying through my mind.
 I assume that you are in the dark too and searching for the answers related to quantum computing.
-Don’t worry; you will get your answers eventually.
-Quantum computers are very powerful computing machines built on the principles of quantum mechanics.
-And, these quantum computers are a lot better than classical computers in terms of processing information.

 What is quantum computing?

 The quantum computing is not something like the classical computing but the computing based on the quantum mechanical phenomenon.
 They may solve problems which our classical super-computers can’t do.
-This quantum computing might lead to breakthroughs in solving complex problems, materials and drug discovery and artificial intelligence.

 In classical computing, memory is made of bits.
 A bit can exist in two states, either 1 or 0, represents a single piece of information.
 In quantum computing, quantum bits or qubits are used.
 A qubit can exist in states 1, 0 or any superposition of the two basic qubits and thus, can store much information.

 You can think of a qubit as an imaginary sphere.
-Interestingly,a classical bit mostly can be in two states, at one of the two poles of the sphere; but a qubit can be in multiple states, at any point on the sphere.
+Interestingly, a classical bit mostly can be in two states, at one of the two poles of the sphere; but a qubit can be in multiple states, at any point on the sphere.
 The knowledge it gives is that a computer using these bits (qubits) can store more information than a classical computer.

 Read Also: What is Google Smart Lock?